 It is important to note that Sustainability in our approach to business and to all stakeholders has been the cornerstone of growth at Doha Bank over a much longer period and will continue to be so into the future as we build upon our positive growth trajectory as a domestic, regional and increasingly international institution.
-In testament to that, the Bank has inaugurated its relocated Branch in Kochi, India.
-The bank further announced, opening of its 13th Representative office in Dhaka, Bangladesh.
+As testament to that, the Bank has continued its International Expansion and our new Chennai branch in India is scheduled for February.
 Doha Bank has created a significant socio-economic impact through its substantial contribution towards job creation, Qatarization, and community development.

 A key factor in our sustainability programme in the short term is therefore to continue to expand internationally beyond our current global footprint of sixteen countries subject to necessary feasibility studies and to build international earnings overall.
 It has been my privilege to present at international conferences and forums on the necessity of global governance in the delivery of sustainable performance.

-Effective and regular engagement with all Doha Bank's stakeholders has earned the Bank several external recognitions in Qatar and the region.
-A few of Doha Bank's external recognitions earned in 2016 are 'Best Regional Commercial Bank' award at The Banker Middle East Industry Awards and 'Golden Peacock Global Award for Corporate Social Responsibility' from the Institute of Directors.
+Effective and regular engagement with all Doha Bank's stakeholders has earned the Bank several external recognition in Qatar and the region.
+A few of Doha Bank's external recognitions earned in 2017 are 'Best Regional Commercial Bank' award at The Banker Middle East Industry Awards, 'Best Bank Governance' from Capital Finance International and 'Golden Peacock Global Award for Corporate Social Responsibility' from the Institute of Directors.

-During the year 2016 and to date, Doha Bank initiated various internal programmes to support the environment, community, staff and other stakeholders.
+During the year 2017, Doha Bank initiated various internal programmes to support the environment, community, staff and other stakeholders.
 Few of which are listed below:

-- ECO-Schools Awards recognizing their performance in environmental activities. - The 12th annual 'Al Dana Green Run', in support of the national campaign 'Go Green Qatar'. - An intensive schedule of Knowledge sharing events across the world and attended by large number of customers and key contacts.
+- ECO-Schools Awards recognizing their performance in environmental activities. - The 13th annual 'Al Dana Green Run' in partnership with Aspire Logistics, Ministry of Youth and Sports (Qatar Sports Federation for All), Ministry of the Interior, Olympic Committee (Qatar Athletics Federation) and Qatar Red Crescent - An intensive schedule of Knowledge sharing events across the world and attended by large number of customers and key contacts.